Have you heard about the fourth trimester?

 This is a survival mechanism to protect against abandonment which you can read more about in the article, why does my baby wake up when I put her down?

 He can smell you and even touch you, without insecurity.
-Its also a great way to make sure mum gets her much needed rest.
+It’s also a great way to make sure mama gets much needed rest.

 Especially in the fourth trimester, you must ignore that urge to do one more load of dishes or return all those phone calls.

 It’s the perfect and most important reason to let it all slide and focus only on what you and your baby need.

 It’ll make such a difference to how you feel when you’ve had more sleep.

 Sleep deprivation is one of the leading contributors to anxiety and depression in new mothers, so take care of yourself mama.

 #5: Offer The Breast If Baby Wants It

 Breastfeeding is something your baby will become familiar with very quickly, from the moment she is born.